Debugging Code with the Visual LISP IDE

 Firstly, let's see what error message we are receiving.

-Draw a few lines in AutoCAD on which to test the program.
-Load the code in the editor window (Tools » Load Text in Editor or Ctrl+Alt+E), and run it in AutoCAD by typing the command syntax 'test' at the command line.
+Draw a few lines in AutoCAD with which to test the program.
+Now load the code in the editor window (Tools » Load Text in Editor or Ctrl+Alt+E), and run it in AutoCAD by typing the command syntax 'linelen' at the command-line.

-Upon selecting a few lines, you will most probably receive this message at the command line:
+After selecting a few lines, you will receive this error message at the command-line:

 ; error: bad argument type: lentityp nil